 The strawberry mojito is one of my favorite warm weather go-to cocktails—super refreshing, fresh, and not too sweet.
 The best part is you can create so many mojito variations by simply adding different muddled fruits.
 I introduced the blackberry mojito a while back, but today I’m tackling the even better strawberry mojito.

 How to Make an Authentic Mojito

 The classic mojito ingredients consist of light rum, fresh lime wedges, fresh mint leaves, sugar, and a splash of soda water.
 Pulverized with a muffler and mixed with ice.

-There isn’t much of a science to this spinoff of the Cuba born mojito, but I will recommend you always use fresh ingredients for most authentic results.
-Fresh mint, fresh lime wedges, and of course, fresh strawberries.
-I always use simple syrup over sugar because it easily dissolves into the drink.
+There isn’t much of a science to this strawberry spinoff of the Cuba born mojito, but I will recommend you always use fresh ingredients for the most authentic results.
+I always use simple syrup over sugar because it easily dissolves into the cocktail.
 Table sugar tends to settle on the bottom.

 - 2 ounces white rum

 - 2 ounces club soda